-Tioga County Housing Authority provides affordable housing for up to 671 low and moderate income households through its Section 8 Housing Choice Voucher (HCV), and Public Housing programs.
+Tioga County Housing Authority provides affordable housing for up to 671 low and moderate income households through its Section 8 Housing Choice Voucher (HCV) and Public Housing programs..

 As of the HUDs most recent Voucher Management System report, Tioga County Housing Authority manages 154 active Housing Choice Vouchers.